sugi-juku/get-tension/README.md

         If you have just finished stringing, use this version.

-        Because making an argument is not easy, I recommend GUI version.
+        Data is appended to training data.

-        For example
+        For example.

         ```bash
         python get_tension_data_append.py T_45-43_GOMS16-GOAKP16_98_16-19